For RUAG, business relations with customers and business partners are based on integrity and partnership, trust and mutual respect.

 Training sessions are always provided in all appropriate languages, and the target groups are defined according to a risk-based approach with special emphasis on particularly risk-exposed functions, such as management functions, marketing & sales, procurement, government relations, HR and communications.

 The effectiveness and the content of the training and communication program is measured, reviewed and updated on a continuous basis.
 This is ensured through feedback received during the discussions in the workshops, face-to-face conversations in daily business, employee surveys, measuring completion rates and response behaviour to specific sections and test questions in e-learning sessions, results of internal and external audits and systematic evaluations of the case statistics.
 The training and communication material is comprehensively revised at least every three years.

-The Senior Compliance Officer function is responsible for anchoring RUAG's internal regulations throughout the Group by implementing and introducing directives and training and for operating the Integrity Line.
+The Head of Compliance function is responsible for anchoring RUAG's internal regulations throughout the Group by implementing and introducing directives and training and for operating the Integrity Line.

-The Senior Compliance Officer reports directly and regularly to the Audit and Risk Committee, to the Board of Directors and twice a year in detailed personal updates to the Chairman of the Board.
+The Head of Compliance reports directly and regularly to the Audit and Risk Committee, to the Board of Directors and regularly in detailed personal updates to the Chairman of the Board.
 The shareholder is provided with summarised information on compliance issues within the context of quarterly reports and meetings as well as via the Annual Report.

 The Audit and Risk Committee and the Board of Directors maintain the ultimate oversight of the compliance program with special emphasis on the program against bribery and corruption.
-Through regular compliance updates provided by the Senior Compliance Officers, these bodies are in the position to assess the effectiveness of the compliance initiatives and specific measures implemented taking into account the results of internal and external audits, thereby ensuring that required adjustments to the program are implemented.
+Through regular compliance updates provided by the Head of Compliance, these bodies are in the position to assess the effectiveness of the compliance initiatives and specific measures implemented taking into account the results of internal and external audits, thereby ensuring that required adjustments to the program are implemented.

 Sanctions and reporting of violations